SamScherer1/SwiftDJITutorials/source/application-development-workflow/workflow-integrate.md

 ## Xcode Project Integration

-Screenshots in this section are generated using Xcode 7.3.//TODO: update?
+Screenshots in this section are generated using Xcode 7.3.

 ### Create a New Application